Partnering with Michael Smith Health Research BC

 Co-funding a Michael Smith Health Research BC award

-We invite your organization to partner with us to co-fund research that helps grow BC-based research talent and advance new treatments and cures in your research priorities.
+We invite your organization to partner with us to co-fund research that advances new treatments and cures in your research priority areas.

 Benefits of partnership